-Turn right up the Buttertubs Pass, signposted to Muker.
-This is back on the Tour route for the second climb of the day – and, arguably, the highlight of the first Tour stage.
+Buttertubs Pass (69mi) Turn right up the Buttertubs Pass, signposted to Muker.
+This was the Tour route for the second climb of the day – and, arguably, the highlight of the first Tour stage.
 A wide, well-surfaced road all the way over to Swaledale, it begins fairly gently but soon gets steeper.
-There are superb views from the High Abbotside vantage point: we envy whoever grabs this spot to watch the climbers battling their way up!
+There are superb views from the High Abbotside vantage point, one of the finest places in 2014 to watch the climbers battling their way up!

-But the sharp descent will be as much a draw as the climb.
+But the sharp descent is as much a thrill as the climb.
 The valley falls away on the right, separated by only a flimsy barrier.
 Watch out for the sharp bend halfway down.
 It ends at a T-junction, where you turn right on the B6270.
 You can recover your nerves at the pub in Thwaite, or continue along to postcard-perfect Muker with its tea-rooms, pub and church on the hill.

-The superbly chosen Tour route continues on this little B-road along Swaledale, perhaps the most picturesque of the Yorkshire Dales.
-It’s a far cry from the wide, straight roads that often characterise the Tour’s passage through France, and is sure to make for exciting racing.
+Muker (76mi) The superbly chosen Tour route continues on this little B-road along Swaledale, perhaps the most picturesque of the Yorkshire Dales.
+It’s a far cry from the wide, straight roads that often characterise the Tour’s passage through France, and certainly made for exciting racing.